Best Summer Bucket List For Your Child + Free Printables!

 Set up a living room campout

-Paint rocks (Then, put them around the neighborhood or trail)
+Paint rocks (Later, put them around the neighborhood or trail)

 Make sun-catchers (or dream catchers)